Staffing07/josh/laravel-5.4.md

 #### compile assets

-> If you don't have good knowledge on nodejs and npm, you can copy public folder files from codecanyon's downloaded files

-Make sure you have [nodejs](https://nodejs.org) installed in your system
+Make sure you have [nodejs](https://nodejs.org) installed in your system with minimum version 6.10.0 , you can check installed version by running `node -V` command in terminal.
+If you are having older version, please install latest version from [nodejs.org](http://nodejs.org/)

 from 5.4 onwards, Laravel team decided to move to webpack from gulp